 You should work on the basis that supervision meetings will go ahead as planned, and prepare to attend these.
 However, you should contact your Supervisor to confirm.

-If you have any further questions about the industrial action, please email firstname.lastname@example.org.
+If you have any further questions about the industrial action, our enquiry hub can be contacted via email@example.com.